 Lewa Safari Camp

 Visitors to Lewa are privy to some of the most spectacular wildlife viewing that Kenya has to offer.
 It is home to the largest concentration of Grevy’s zebra in the world.
-And its range of habitats attracts diverse bird life and protects over 200 Black and White rhino.
-In addition, lion, leopard and jackal thrive on the rich diversity of prey that inhabits the area.
+Its range of habitats attracts diverse bird life and protects over 200 Black and White rhinos.
+In addition, lions, leopards, and jackals thrive on the rich diversity of prey that inhabits the area.
 It is in the Meru County.

 Kenya luxury accommodation with massage